seanfw/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Neuroscience is currently undergoing a revolution in the quality and quantity of available data, across species.
+Neuroscience is undergoing a revolution in the quality and quantity of available data.
 Our challenge is to turn this exquisite new data into a more complete understanding of how the brain works, and to translate that knowledge into meaningful change for patients with brain disorders.

 I apply tools from mathematics and neuroscience to study how memories are stored across the brain, and how this process breaks down in people with memory problems (like some patients with psychiatric disorders or brain damage).